JamesSkemp/words/content/post/new-blogenginenet-theme-20081126.md

 +++
 title = "New BlogEngine.NET Theme: 20081126"
-summary = "I created a new theme for BlogEngine.NET, my first with the new widgets functionality." draft = false comments = true date = "2008-11-27T00:15:00-06:00"
+description = "I created a new theme for BlogEngine.NET, my first with the new widgets functionality." draft = false comments = true date = "2008-11-27T00:15:00-06:00"